eiffelv/user-profile-manager/README.md

 This is the submission for a basic User Profile Management application built with React and TypeScript.
 The app now has backend database integration and new functionalities implemented.

+## Live Server

+This submission is also [deployed live here](https://user-profile-manager-nine.vercel.app/)

 ## Given Application State

 The existing application includes: